Your Relationship Isn’t the Problem.

 Want clarity before making major relationship decisions

-Are ready to understand the pattern before trying to change the outcome
+Are ready to understand their patterns before trying to change outcomes

 -